Lucien Marcus Underwood: Early life and career

 He was born in New Woodstock, New York.
 He enrolled at Syracuse University in 1873 and graduated in 1877.
-He earned his masters in 1878 and finally and completed his PhD in 1879 under Alexander Winchell.
+He earned his masters in 1878 and completed his PhD in 1879 under Alexander Winchell.
 During his graduate school, he taught at Cazenovia Seminary for two years.

 After a year's teaching at Hedding College, in 1880 he was appointed professor of geology and botany in Illinois Wesleyan University.
 In 1883, he was appointed professor of geology, botany, and zoology at Syracuse.
 In 1890, he accepted the Morgan Fellowship at Harvard University to study the Sullivant and Taylor collection of hepatics.
 In 1891 he became professor of botany in De Pauw University.
 In 1896, after one year stint as a biology professor at Alabama Polytechnic Institute (Auburn), Underwood became a professor of botany at Columbia University and joined the staff of the New York Botanical Garden in 1907.

 Works

 Underwood published numerous papers in botanical journals, and was the author of Our Native Ferns and how to study them (Bloomington, Ill., 1881; 4th ed., 1893), Descriptive Catalogue of North American Hepaticae (New York, 1884) and “Hepaticae” in Gray's Manual of Botany.
-He also prepared the exsiccata work An Illustrated Century of Fungi with 100 specimens (1889), and together with Orator F. Cook the exsiccata work Hepaticae Americanae with 160 specimens (1887–93) and Hepaticae Americanae with 200 specimens (1887–99).
+He also prepared together with Orator F. Cook the exsiccata work An Illustrated Century of Fungi with 100 specimens (1889), the exsiccata-like series Indiana Flora Distributed by the Biological Survey.
+Series I (1-100) Parasitic Fungi with 100 specimens (1894) and together with O. F. Cook the exsiccata work Hepaticae Americanae with 200 specimens (1887–99).

 Underwood's papers are maintained at the LuEsther T. Mertz Library of the New York Botanical Garden.